 Some chequered club histories help to explain the rather fractured fan scene, with many clubs being formed historically from a merger of two or more sports clubs (something which is also quite common in Germany).
 This brings with it a mixture of club colours and logos, as well as a fusion of the political and societal roles that those sports clubs once filled, which leaves many clubs with a history less linear than the ones we might be used to in England.
 Over time, certain clubs have been known to represent communities such as Austrian Jews, high-society, working classes and even right-wing movements, with some fan groups being banned from their own stadiums only to reappear under another guise and mix up the messages of what they actually represent.
 Tracing which club represents which community is therefore not a straightforward or clearly defined process in Austria!

 One of the most well-known Austrian clubs is of course Red Bull Salzburg, and theirs is a relevant example.
-Owned by the energy drink manufacturer since 2005, they’re now the dominant force in the domestic game, sweeping up almost all of the trophies from the last decade.
+Owned by the energy drink manufacturer since 2005, they're now the dominant force in the domestic game, sweeping up almost all of the trophies in recent years, including being named Austrian football league winners eleven times in fourteen seasons since they first won it in 2007.
 However, they took over Austria Salzburg, who - for sponsorship reasons - had also been known as (amongst other names) Wüstenrot Salzburg, and more famously, Casino Salzburg; UEFA Cup finalists in 1994 in their iconic purple and white colours.
 Fans in Salzburg reformed the club post-takeover to keep the purple and white, and they now play as SV Austria Salzburg in the Regional league, whilst Red Bull live it up in the UEFA Champions League these days.
-Of course the Red Bull ownership has drawn ire from many fans outside of Mozart’s city, with traditional giants unimpressed at the new footballing monopoly in the country - although it would be fair to say that they’re probably not quite as hated as RB Leipzig in the German Bundesliga.
+Of course the Red Bull ownership has drawn ire from many fans outside of Mozart's city, with traditional giants unimpressed at the new footballing monopoly in the country - although it would be fair to say that they're probably not quite as hated as RB Leipzig in the German Bundesliga.

 Talking of the other big sides, you might remember Rapid Vienna from their 90s European exploits.
-They’re the only team to regularly pull in over 20,000 fans on a home match day (as opposed to around 9,000 on average for Salzburg) and the Green and Whites enjoy a fierce rivalry with Austria Vienna, the team clad in purple hailing from the south of the city.
-With four meetings in most seasons, theirs is one of the most commonly played derbies in European football, but that doesn’t ease the tension, far from it.
-Both clubs regularly have flare ups of trouble between their sizeable groups of Ultras, and when you add in friendships with other Ultra groups from clubs in Slovakia and further afield, there’s always something to watch out for on derby day.
-A huge herd of Rapid fans were controversially penned in and detained by police en route to an away derby last year, whilst Austria fan groups invaded public transport lines to block people on their way to Rapid’s Allianz Stadium recently, too.
-It’s also not a great idea to casually sport a purple or green shirt in the “wrong” part of the city unless you’re asking for at least some passing comments.
+One of the classic club names of European football, they're the only team to regularly pull in over 20,000 fans on a home match day (as opposed to around 9,000 on average for Salzburg) and the Green and Whites enjoy a fierce rivalry with Austria Vienna, the team clad in purple hailing from the south of the city.
+With four meetings in most seasons, theirs is one of the most commonly played derbies in European football, but that doesn't ease the tension, far from it.
+Both clubs regularly have flare ups of trouble between their sizeable groups of Ultras, and when you add in friendships with other Ultra groups from clubs in Slovakia and further afield, there's always something to watch out for on derby day.
+A huge herd of Rapid Vienna fans were controversially penned in and detained by police en route to an away derby last year, whilst Austria fan groups invaded public transport lines to block people on their way to Rapid Vienna's Allianz Stadium recently, too.
+It's also not a great idea to casually sport a purple or green shirt in the "wrong" part of the city unless you're asking for at least some passing comments.